sandipsahoo2k2/my/assessments/backtracking/readme.md

 Using backtracking many complex problems dealing with subsets and combinatrics can be solved.
 You may [**refer this article**](https://interviewdose.com/articles/engineering/backtracking_template) on detailed explainations with examples on this subject.

 ### Take this simple test, check your knowledge
-By attempting this assesment, You will be able to revise and master the back tracking concepts.
+By attempting this assesment, You will be able to revise and master the backtracking concepts.
 It will help you easily attempt problems involving subsets and combinotrics in general.

 - You may refer this video with explanation before starting the challenge [backtracking generic template](https://youtube.com/watch?v=-UhqRVFnwOY)
 - See to your right on desktop or scroll down in mobile to find the link for the challenge